Mapping Typography Tokens to CSS Clamp Functions

 A robust architecture separates semantic intent from mathematical implementation.
 This decoupling enables design updates without refactoring CSS logic.

---text-heading-xl) rather than implementation-specific names.
+--ds-text-heading-xl) rather than implementation-specific names.
 The implementation layer handles theclamp()logic, while the semantic layer handles consumption. - Use

-calc()for dynamic scaling withinclamp()parameters: Wrap the slope and intercept calculations incalc()to maintain browser-native precision.
-Example:clamp(1rem, calc(0.8571rem + 0.4464vw), 1.5rem). - Enforce strict unit consistency (rem/vw) across the entire design system: Standardize on
+calc()for dynamic scaling withinclamp()parameters.
+Wrap the slope and intercept calculations incalc()to maintain browser-native precision.
+Example:clamp(1rem, calc(0.8571rem + 0.4464vw), 1.5rem). - Enforce strict unit consistency (rem/vw) across the entire design system.
+Standardize on

 remfor base sizes andvwfor scaling.
 Mixingpx,em, andvwintroduces unpredictable cascade behavior and breaks fluid interpolation.

-Implementation Guide
+Step-by-Step Implementation

 Follow this exact sequence to map static tokens to production-ready clamp() declarations.